ianarawjo/ChainForge/README.md

 ## Future Planned Features

 Highest priority:
+- **Hosting on chainforge.ai**: Host a version that works entirely in the browser, no install or login necessary
 - **Improved vis and inspect nodes**: Better UX and more features, such as collapsing variable groups in response inspectors and more control over visualizations displayed in vis nodes beyond the default

 Medium-to-low priority: